Same-sign dimuon probe of charged lepton flavor violation at electron-photon colliders: Estimate of detector-induced backgrounds for the prompt searches

 After imposing the same kinematic selections as in the signal analysis, this process can mimic the signal only if both the final-state $e^-$ and $\mu^+$ are reconstructed with wrong charges.
 In realistic magnetic tracking systems, charge misidentification is expected to be rare.
 We conservatively assume a benchmark charge-misidentification probability of $\mathcal{O}(10^{-3})$ per lepton~\cite{BESIII:2009fln,Achasov:2023gey,ILCInternationalDevelopmentTeam:2022izu}, corresponding to an overall double-charge-misidentification suppression factor of $\mathcal{O}(10^{-6})$.
 This choice is consistent with the expected performance of modern tracking detectors and is therefore conservative.
 A more precise determination of this rate would require a dedicated detector simulation and reconstruction study, which is beyond the scope of the present work.

 With this conservative assumption, the resulting residual background yields after all selections are summarized in Table~\ref{table:bgd_N}.

-The prompt searches remain effectively in the near-zero-background regime for the ILC setup and for the lower-laser-energy BESIII configurations, while nonzero residual backgrounds are expected for STCF and for the highest-laser-energy BESIII benchmark.
+The prompt searches remain effectively in the near-zero-background regime for the ILC setup and for the lower-laser-energy BESIII configurations, while nonzero residual backgrounds are expected for STCF and CEPC, and for the highest-laser-energy BESIII benchmark.
 In the main text, we account for this effect using a counting-based sensitivity criterion, requiring three signal events in the near-zero-background regime and $Z=2$ otherwise.
+The signal significance $Z$ is defined as